 All of our recommended nonprofits are pivoting rapidly and taking exemplary steps to safeguard their staffs during the crisis.
 And many of them are putting specific programs in place that will fight COVID-19’s devastating impact among their beneficiaries and ensure safe delivery of their basic programs.
 Below are updates about how these organizations are adapting—with help from donors like you!—so they can forge on in these times when their assistance is needed more than ever.
 (Note that we’re adding updates as we receive them, so please check this page regularly to see new information!)

 You can donate to our COVID-19 FUND here.
-Gifts made to this fund will be divided between those of our recommended charities that are running special projects to address the COVID-19 pandemic.
-We will use our discretion as to how these funds will be regranted based on our assessment of the relative need, impact and cost-effectiveness of each intervention.
-Currently, we are focused on the following charities’’ COVID-19 response projects: Evidence Action, Project Healthy Children, GiveDirectly, Fistula Foundation, D-Rev and Living Goods.
+Gifts made to this fund will be divided between those of our recommended charities that are running special projects, related to the interventions we already recommend, to address the COVID-19 pandemic.
+Currently, we are focused on the following charities’ COVID-19 response projects: D-Rev, Evidence Action, Fistula Foundation, GiveDirectly, Living Goods, Malaria Consortium, Oxfam and Project Healthy Children.

 Note that although we feel the COVID-19 projects being run by these organizations look extremely promising, we feel it is incumbent on us to point out that because of the urgency of the situation, these interventions do not have the rigorous evidence of cost-effectiveness that we normally require before recommending a charity or program.